sony7760/DevOps/K8s/User.md

 Define the Role and RoleBinding for the user myuser to access Kubernetes resources in a namespace.
 - Follow the [link](./Roles.md) to create a Role
 - Follow the [link](./RoleBindings.md) to create a RoleBinding
+### Install kubectl
+kubectl is a command-line tool used to interact with Kubernetes clusters
+- Follow the [link](./Kubectl.md) to install kubectl binary